 Electronic ignition installation steps

-Photo 1: Make a hole
+Photo 1: Make a hole in the grill

 Drill a starter hole and double-check for fit and clearance.
 Then drill the larger hole with a metal-cutting hole saw.

 Dial your rotary tool up to high speed and use a cutting wheel to cut grooves 180 degrees apart.

 Photo 3: Connect the electrode wires

 Connect the center electrode wire to the positive (+) terminal on the spark generator.
 Then connect the other wire to the negative (-) terminal.

 First, connect the wires from the existing electrode to the new spark generator and press the button.
 If you get a spark, the old electrode is good and can stay put.
 If you don’t get a spark (and the battery is installed properly), you’ll have to replace the old electrode as well.

 Next, find a new location for the generator that’s within reach of the electrode wires.
 Make sure the new generator won’t interfere with the gas valves or supply line.
 Then drill the hole (Photo 1).

 The spark generator we bought had side tangs and snap clips to hold it in place.
 To accommodate those locking features, just cut side grooves in the freshly drilled hole with a rotary tool and a cutoff wheel (Photo 2).
 Then insert the new spark generator, drop in a new battery, and twist on the push button cap.
 Connect the electrode wires (Photo 3).

 Test the gas grill ignitor unit and get ready to grill.